slipstream/SlipStreamDocumentation/README.md

 Editing Documentation
 ---------------------

-All of the source documentation is written in [Restructured Text][reST] format.
+All of the source documentation is written in [reStructured Text][reST] format.

 Simply update the documentation files in the `sources` subdirectory.